Last Updated July 11, 2020

 What are the differences between the two investment options?

 The main difference is the price.
-While the donation is $150,000, the real estate investment stands at $200,000, plus higher government fees.
+While the donation option for St. Kitts and Nevis citizenship is $150,000, the real estate investment stands at $200,000, plus higher government fees.

 How long must I hold the real estate?